How often can you refinance?

 In theory, you can refinance your home as often as you can get a lender to approve a new loan.
 In practice, you only want to refinance when it makes sense and is worth your time.
 You will likely pay closing costs each time you refinance so you want to make sure paying those costs are worthwhile by getting a better rate or better terms.
 There is usually no limit on how often you can refinance and no right or wrong number of times to refinance—just the number of times refinancing makes financial sense for you.

-Your "break-even" point – which is the moment when the savings you get from refinancing are equal to the closing costs you pay.
+Your "break-even" point is the moment when the savings you get from refinancing are equal to the closing costs you pay.
 For example, say by refinancing you saved $100 a month on your mortgage and paid $1,500 in closing costs.
 This means you will "break even" at 15 months and start saving money at 16 months.
-In this case, refinancing again before 15 months have passed will cost you money.
+In this case, refinancing before 15 months have passed will cost you money.
 Also keep in mind the longer you save $100 a month, the more money you might save over time.

 How often can you refinance a conventional mortgage?

 You often need to wait six months before you refinance a conventional loan.
 In some states, you may have to wait more than six months.
 The seasoning period for a conventional cash out refinances is 12 months from the initial purchase.
 Just like with any refinance, compare the value of refinancing against the closing costs and decide if it is a good choice.
 There are no limits on the number of times you can refinance a conventional loan assuming you meet our requirements and have a net tangible benefit by refinancing.

 How often can you refinance a VA loan?